barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 ```

 <a name="footnote-sf-crime"></a>
 [^4.](#footnote-sf-crime-ref) Despite having lower levels of reported crime than some other neighborhoods, the neighborhoods with the highest concentration of black residents have comparatively much higher rates of stop and frisk.
-This reflects the trend that neighborhoods that have higher proportions of black residents tend to have lower populations but higher levels of stop and frisk per capita.
+This reflects the trend that neighborhoods with higher proportions of black residents tend to have lower populations but higher levels of stop and frisk per capita.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/10_sf_crime_nbh_race.png)